Sonora Rally © 2015-2018 All rights reserved

 Yokohama Sonora Rally is a multi-day cross-country off-road rally in Mexico's scenic Sonora Desert, utilizing Dakar style rally roadbooks for navigation

 The emphasis is on challenging rally style navigation through a wide variety of desert terrain.
 Race categories include motorcycles, quads, cars, trucks, and UTVs.
-The Safari class allows street licensed cars or trucks that may not have a roll cage.
+The non-racing Adventure Raid class allows street licensed cars or trucks that may not have a roll cage.

 The event is the brainchild of off-road and rally specialists Scott Whitney and Darren Skilton.
 Their vision was to present an off-road race unlike any other, introducing innovative elements that challenge the machine, and the competitor’s body, mind, and soul.
 They succeeded in that vision the first year, 2015, and Darren continues with that goal each year.